marduke182/jekyll-blog/_drafts/improve-productivity-using-docker.markdown

 {% asset docker.jpg class="center-image post-main-image" alt="Docker logo" !width !height %}

-I didn't knew Docker one year ago, but I start using it in my company and few days later I used a lot for my personal projects this are my reasons.
+I didn't know Docker one year ago, but I start using it in my company and a few days later I used a lot for my personal projects this is my reasons.

-> I don't need to install everything in my machine
+> I don't need to install each language version on my machine

-I try a lot of technologies every day, this force me to install programs, database, etc. Only to stop using few days later and my pc, Docker allow me to test everything without installing everything.
+I try a lot of technologies every day, this forces me to install programs, database, etc. Only to stop using a few days later and my pc, Docker allow me to test everything without installing everything.
 For example:

-If i want to try rails, i used to install ruby, database, and start coding, but now i open my console and get up a docker machine with all what i need
+If I want to do a python script, I had to install the right version of python and start coding, but now I open my console and get up a docker machine with all what I need

 {% highlight bash %}
-// Dockerfile
+// Execute the script directly docker run --rm --name python -v "$PWD":/usr/src/myapp -w /usr/src/myapp python:3 python script.py
-docker run -it -v /path-src:/src bash
+// Or enter in bash mode to install some package with pip, etc docker run -it --rm --name python -v "$PWD":/usr/src/myapp -w /usr/src/myapp python:3 /bin/bash
 {% endhighlight %}

 > I can test my application in complete isolation